aitournament/snake_web/book/src/game_rules.md

 If the snake's head is on top of poison at the end of a tick, it will be damaged, potentially killing the snake.
 Poison is permanent and will not be consumed.

 Moves for snakes are resolved after every CPU cycle.
 It is possible that multiple snakes move on the exact same CPU cycle.
 Those moves will be resolved simultaneously.
-In rare cases, multiple snakes may try to move onto the same position on the same CPU cycle, which will result in both of them dying.
+In rare cases, multiple snakes may try to move onto the same position on the same CPU cycle, which will result in all of them dying.

 An additional move (called a leap) may occur at most once every 2 ticks.
 A leap must occur after a move has already been performed in the same tick.
 A leap uses extra energy from the snake, which will result in the snake losing the last section of its tail (which will become poison).